olivia-johnson/FluctuatingSelectionNe/README.md

 ### Examining and fitting allele frequency trajectories

 The output of the allele frequency simulations are used in [allele_analysis.R](allele_analysis.R).
-This script compiles the output files, analyses the allele frequency trajectories in comparison to the parameters of the simulations, and fits multiple regression models to obtain empirically-derived parameters for the following whole genome simulations.
+This script compiles the output files, analyses the allele frequency trajectories in comparison to the parameters of the simulations, and fits multiple regression models to obtain empirically derived parameters for the following whole genome simulations.

 ### Genome-wide simulations